 Why Prepare?

-It’s easy to hear the call to prepare and recognize that you probably should, but it’s just as easy to ignore the call completely.
-After all, most of us have lived decades without encountering any major disasters.
-With a track record like that, preparing for an unlikely disaster is probably just a waste of time!
+After all, most of us have lived decades without personally encountering any major disasters.
+With a track record like that, preparing for an unlikely disaster is probably just a waste of time, right?!

-1. It’s 90 Seconds to Midnight!
+Reason #5: It’s 90 Seconds to Midnight!

 Have you heard of The Doomsday Clock?
-After the US killed more than 100,000 people in Japan by dropping two atomic bombs in a single week, the people who designed those bombs realized they had created more problems than they had solved.
+After the US killed more than 100,000 people in Japan by dropping two atomic bombs in a single week, the people who designed those bombs realized they created more problems than they solved.
 Two years after the bombs were dropped, the clock debuted at 7 minutes to midnight.
 Since then, continued nuclear proliferation and other massive, manmade dangers have bumped the hands to 90 seconds to midnight.
 That’s the closest we’ve ever been.

 Midnight signifies the complete destruction of humanity, so things are… tense, to say the least.
 Super smart science people think major problems beyond our individual control are around the corner?
 Sounds like a good time to get prepped for the worst.

-2. Fires Are Hella Bold These Days
+Reason #4: Fires Are Hella Bold These Days

 Maybe it’s because we’re a California-based team, but every year, more of our family, friends, and acquaintances are losing their homes to wildfires.
 What gives, fire?
 Did you get bored with your 6.07 x 10^18 square meters of all-fire-all-the-time surface area on the sun and decide to take a vacation on our watery homeland?
 Or was it something we did?

-3. 100 Year Floods Are Becoming 30 Year Floods
+Reason #3: 100 Year Floods Are Becoming 30 Year Floods

 If you bought a house a few miles away from a major river in the early 2000s, your research might have shown that it was only likely for a flood to reach your property in about 1% of flood events, aka a 100 Year Flood.

 In the last 20 years, you might have noticed that there were way more flood events than you expected, and that more than one of them has reached your property.
 That’s because flood dynamics are changing as storm dynamics change and sea levels rise.
 What can you do about it?
-Get ready to run.
+Get ready to bug out.

-4. FEMA Can’t Handle This
+Reason #2: FEMA Can’t Handle This

 Whether the image emblazoned on your mind is of Kanye West justifiably saying, “George Bush doesn’t care about Black people,” on live TV after Hurricane Katrina or 45 blithely throwing paper towels to a crowd after Hurricane Maria killed thousands in Puerto Rico, we are all familiar with the US government’s poor responses to disasters.